pepa65/lmdescrypt/README.md

 # lmdecrypt

-This script installs Linux Mint Debian Edition i686 or amd64, version 201403, or Linux Mint Debian Edition version 2 (201504) to be:
-Fully luks encrypted, with lvm2 volumes of root, swap and (optionally) data
+This script installs Linux Mint Debian Edition i686 or amd64, version 201403, or Linux Mint Debian Edition version 2 (201504) to be *Fully luks encrypted, with lvm2 volumes of root, swap and (optionally) data*

 Github page: https://github.com/pepa65/lmdecrypt

 It is based on this Makefile: http://j.mp/makelmde
 See forum topic: http://forums.linuxmint.com/viewtopic.php?f=189&t=132520

-Shortlink to download the script: http://j.mp/lmde2crypt Questions?  solusos@passchier.net or post an Issue on the github page
+Shortlink to download the script: http://j.mp/lmdecrypt Questions?  solusos@passchier.net or post an Issue on the github page